top of page

 What is Deferred Action for Childhood Arrivals (DACA) and How Can It Help You?

 The Deferred Action for Childhood Arrivals (DACA) program temporarily protects certain young immigrants who came to the United States as children.
-DACA delays deportation and allows for work authorization as long as the beneficiary maintains current eligibility.
+DACA delays deportation and allows beneficiaries to obtain work authorization as long as they meet the eligibility requirements.

-However, the program has been subject to multiple judicial changes, so up-to-date legal advice is essential to protect its status.
+However, the program has been subject to multiple judicial changes, so it is essential to have up-to-date legal advice to protect its status.

-At Santiago Legal LLC , we guide our clients step-by-step through the renewal process, initial filing, and defense against potential changes to DACA policies.
+At Santiago Legal LLC , we guide our clients step by step through the process of renewal, initial filing, and defense against potential changes in DACA policies.

 Deferred Action for Childhood Arrivals (DACA)